-Affective disorders such as anxiety and depression are common in seriously ill patients, and they adversely affect their quality of life (Periyakoil, 2012).
-Under treated pain can exacerbate psychological distress, and under treated psychological distress can exacerbate pain.
-Recent data suggest that depression is associated with a higher risk of death in cancer patients, as well as decreased treatment adherence, longer hospital stays, reduced quality of life and requests to hasten death (Sherrill, 2017).
+Affective disorders such as anxiety and depression are common in seriously ill patients, and they adversely affect quality of life.
+(Periyakoil, 2012) Undertreated pain can exacerbate psychological distress, and undertreated psychological distress can exacerbate pain.
+Recent data suggest that depression is associated with a higher risk of death in cancer patients, as well as decreased treatment adherence, longer hospital stays, reduced quality of life and requests to hasten death.
+(Sherrill, 2017)

 Anxiety may result in insomnia, gastrointestinal upset, dysphagia, fatigue, palpitations, diaphoresis, fear and isolation, and may escalate as disease progresses.
 Causes of anxiety should be identified and treated if possible.
 Frank discussions of fears may help alleviate anxiety.
-Short-term psychotherapy modalities such as Dignity Therapy can provide reduction in depression and anxiety symptoms (Julião, 2013).
-Dignity Therapy (DT) is a brief individualized psychotherapy developed for patients with advance illness aimed at relieving psychological, emotional, and existential distress through life reflection and review (Vuksanovic, 2017).
-Dignity Therapy aims to increase the patient's sense of meaning, purpose and dignity and can include creation of a legacy document.
+Short-term psychotherapy modalities such as dignity therapy (DT) can provide reduction in depression and anxiety symptoms.
+(Julião, 2013) DT is a brief individualized psychotherapy developed for patients with advance illness aimed at relieving psychological, emotional and existential distress through life reflection and review.
+(Vuksanovic, 2017) DT aims to increase the patient's sense of meaning, purpose and dignity and can include creation of a legacy document.

-Grief versus Depression
+Grief versus depression

 It is important to differentiate grief from depression.
 Grieving is an appropriate response to loss, but persistence of the symptoms mandates consideration of depression.
 Normal grief is an adaptive process and often responds well to counseling and ongoing support.
-Grief can manifest as physical symptoms (insomnia, loss of appetite), emotional, cognitive, and behavioral changes.
-Normal grief manifestations can mirror depressive symptoms but the patient may fluctuate with having days with few or no manifestations of grief and days with significant manifestations.
+Grief can manifest as physical symptoms (insomnia, loss of appetite) or emotional, cognitive and behavioral changes.
+Normal grief manifestations can mirror depressive symptoms, but the patient may fluctuate between days with few or no manifestations of grief and days with significant manifestations.

 In contrast, clinical depression is a state that causes clinically significant distress and impairment for the patient.
-Persistent dysphoria, anhedonia, a sense of hopelessness, helplessness, worthlessness, and an active and persistent desire for an early death could be signs of depression (Periyakoil, 2012).
-Undermanaged depression diminishes quality of life and can impact palliation of other symptoms.
+Persistent dysphoria, anhedonia, a sense of hopelessness, helplessness and/or worthlessness, and/or an active and persistent desire for an early death could be signs of depression.
+(Periyakoil, 2012) Undermanaged depression diminishes quality of life and can impact palliation of other symptoms.
 Depression often needs to be treated with a combination of nonpharmacological and pharmacological modalities.
 The Palliative Grief Depression Scale (PDGS) has been validated with hospice and palliative patients to assess grief and depression.
-(Periyakoil, 2012).
+(Periyakoil, 2012)

-Education about the difference between clinical depression and grief/loss can be helpful with serious illnesses and provide a construct to understand what they have been experiencing.
+Education about the difference between clinical depression and grief/loss can be helpful with serious illnesses and provide a construct to understand what the patient has been experiencing.
 The clinicians must inquire if the patient is at risk for suicide.

-See the Implementation Tools and Resources Table for more psychological resources.
+See the Implementation Tools and Resources Tables for more psychological resources.